rabssm/MeteorRadio/README.md

 crontab -e
 ```

-Then add the following line at the end of the crontab (e.g.) :
+Then add the following line at the end of the crontab (e.g.):
 ```
-@reboot sleep 60 && ~/vMeteorRadio/bin/python -u ~/source/MeteorRadio/src/meteor_radar.py -s 40 -g 50
+@reboot sleep 60 && ~/vMeteorRadio/bin/python -u ~/MeteorRadio/src/meteor_radar.py -s 40 -g 50
 ```